NeKzor/board/README.md

 - Set status code to `404` for "not found" cases
 - Changelog needs a maximum limit and pagination
 - Remove YouTube inline player for better creditability and privacy (or make it a setting)
+- Limit comment length
+- Prevent users deleting their Steam scores
-- Fix all PHP 8.0 warnings
+- Fix all PHP 8.0+ warnings
 - Fix potential issues in mdp
+- Remove unnecessary synchronization between `changelog` and `scores` tables
+- Remove redundant `wr_gain` column in changelog
+- Fix UI in changelog showing point loss in rare cases
+- Add ability to filter banned times
+- Fix pending filter

 ## Regression